jbhunt/parallel-pyspin/README.md

 Be warned, the github repository is one development version ahead of the PYPI package.
 It's untested and not entirely bug-free.
 Use it at your own risk.

-## Installing PySpin ##
+## Installing Spinnaker and PySpin ##
-The only other software this package depends on is the Spinnaker SDK and the PySpin package.
+The only other software this package depends on is the Spinnaker SDK and its Python wrapper - PySpin.

 ### Method 1 ###
 You can install these dependencies yourself.
 Take a look [here](https://www.flir.com/products/spinnaker-sdk).
 If you are using an operating system other than Ubuntu 18.04 or a Python version less than 3.6, this is the recommended procedure.